SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I agree, surprisingly.
 "Yep."

-A few minutes into the hug I don't know what to do.
+A few minutes into the hug, I don't know what to do.
 "So, what now?"

 "What do you wanna do?"